 Location information about Australia's dimensions, landforms and national mapping.

-Historically, bushfires, floods, earthquakes, landslides and cyclones have caused loss of life and significant damage to property and infrastructure.
+Historically, bushfires, floods, earthquakes and cyclones have caused loss of life and significant damage to property and infrastructure.

 Information regarding Australia's coasts and estuaries, seabed mapping and Antarctica.

-Information regarding mineral exploration in Australia at national and regional scale, mining and land use, sustainable development of resources, and levels of exploration activity
+Information regarding mineral and minerals exploration in Australia at national and regional scale, mining and land use, sustainable development of resources, and levels of exploration activity

 Geoscience Australia is the national focal point for coordination of geodetic information and data, and maintains a national network of geomagnetic observatories which forms part of a global observatory network.

 Geoscience Australia provides information and advice towards the management of Australia's groundwater and surface water resources.

 The Education Centre provides curriculum-linked, hands-on activities that keep students captivated, focused and looking for more.